PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/pod-overhead.md

 <!-- body -->

-In Kubernetes, the Pod's overhead is set at [admission](/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) time according to the overhead associated with the Pod's [RuntimeClass](/docs/concepts/containers/runtime-class/).
+In PlaidCloud, the Pod's overhead is set at [admission](/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) time according to the overhead associated with the Pod's [RuntimeClass](/docs/concepts/containers/runtime-class/).